MiamiOH-CSE274/02_Cpp/README.md

 =======

 #### 1. In C++, the compiler compiles each .cpp file separately, without looking at the others.
 Explain why this leads to the need for .h files.
+.h files are implemented to help organize the declarations needed in .cpp files.
+This way all the declarations can be declared in the .h file and the .cpp file only needs to look at the .h file.
+Otherwise, one might forget or mess up a declaration which will mess up the program.

 #### 2. Explain the individual roles of the preprocessor, the compiler, and the linker.
 What type of inputs do they take?
 What kind of outputs do they produce?
 What is the purpose of each?
 inputs outputs purpose